Skip to main content

 warning

-Here's an example of downloading a file created in the browser (a CSV file):
+Here's an example of downloading a file using local Puppeteer:

 async function run() {